 Youth Protection Guidelines Guide to Safe Scouting Sweet Sixteen Enterprise Risk Management

 Travel to and from event is the responsibility of the guest.
 Personal vehicles are welcome at the event.
 Chapters may arrange travel with other members of your chapter.
 See oa.shac.org/chapters for chapter contact information.

-Upon arrival to camp, go directly to your campsite & park.
+Upon arrival, go directly to your campsite and park.
 If you are pulling a trailer you must disconnect it from tow vehicle & park trailer in single space only (parking is limited so please be courteous!).
 Please do NOT park in parking lot in front of office (map location D).

 2019 Program Guide (schedule/map) Campsite Assignments will be posted 4/23/20.